dart-lang/site-www/src/language/isolates.md

 Stream's `StreamController` and listeners, respectively.
 A `SendPort` is like a `StreamController` because you "add" messages to them with the [`SendPort.send()` method][], and those messages are handled by a listener, in this case the `ReceivePort`.
-Handling messages received by the `RecievePort` is done by calling a provided callback with the message as an argument.
+The `RecievePort` then handles the messages it receives by passing them as arguments to a callback that you provide.

 #### Setting up ports